 100g pureéd butternut squash – either steam it or roast it, then blend.
 You could probably even use a jar of baby food!

 100g grated cheddar cheese

 Pre-heat the oven to 200°C. Unroll the pastry sheet.
-Spread the butternut squash evenly over the top, then sprinkle two-thirds of the cheese over.
+Spread the butternut squash evenly over the top, leaving a little space around the edges, then sprinkle two-thirds of the cheese over.

 Fold in half and gently squeeze the edges shut.
-Roll the pastry very gently until it's about the same size that you had originally.
+Roll the pastry very gently (otherwise the squash will escape) until it’s about the same size that you had originally.

 Cut into 1cm wide strips, twist a few times and place on a non-stick baking tray.
 Scatter the remaining cheese over the top and bake for 15-18 minutes until golden.

 Remove from the oven and allow to cool.
 Best served warm from the oven but fine the next day too if stored in an airtight container.